codymichaud/FlakyBiscuitTwitch/README.md

 - [Screenshot](#screenshot)

 ## Description
-An interactive tech ecommerce store built using React, Next.js 13, NextUi and Tailwind.
+An interactive tech ecommerce store built using React, Next.js 13 and NextUi.
 Users will be able to navigate across the site viewing different catagories of gaming pc items.

 ## Running app
 - Clone repo